alex-james-vukovity/react-file-structure/README.md

 Every file regardless of type and use intent should always be collocated with other relevant files that compose a certain feature.
 The one and only reason a file should not be collocated is in case the file is shared across multiple features, therefore isn't tailored towards any specific feature.

-Essentially a file belongs either to "Features" folder or "Shared".
+Essentially a file belongs either to "Features" folder or "Shared" folder.

 Why?
-A developer can locate the code and identify what each file represents at a glance.
+A developer can locate all relevent code of a certain feature and identify what each file represents at a glance.

 Why?
 The LIFT guidelines are all covered.